Manaivi Solle Manthiram: Plot

 Thyagu's sister falls in love with Selvi's brother following which she gets pregnant even before wedding.
 Now it is Selvi's father's turn to take revenge on Thyagu's parents by asking for the same amount as dowry in order to get them married.
-Thyagu also has a younger brother Bharathan (Pandian) who is a spoilt brat just roaming around.
-He falls in love with a poor girl Rani (Ilavarasi) and gets married without the consent of his parents.
+Thyagu also has a younger brother Bharathan who is a spoilt brat just roaming around.
+He falls in love with a poor girl Rani and gets married without the consent of his parents.
 Thyagu decides to work overtime to earn more money as he is the only breadwinner in the family.

 Thyagu gets transferred to another city and leaves alone for work.
 Selvi tactfully sends Bharathan and his wife out from their home mentioning that they are not contributing for family's income.
 Bharathan and Rani leave their home and start a small roadside eatery which clicks well and they open a decent restaurant thereby settling well in life.
 Selvi also plays trick and sends Thyagu's parents away from their home.
 Thyagu returns home again after transferring back and is shocked to see his family members are out from his home.
 Meanwhile, Thyagu's sister's marriage has already happened with Selvi's brother and she has given birth to a baby as well.
 Thyagu visits Selvi's father and gives the dowry he requested.

 Thyagu sends Selvi out from his home angered by her activities.
 Thyagu's home has been hypothecated to a bank and the bank officials come to seize the home for non-repayment of loan.
 Thyagu is devastated as he loses his job as well due to his carelessness which has resulted in a death of a patient.
 Knowing all this, Thyagu's parents decide to leave him and stay with Bharathan who is rich now.
 Thyagu is left alone and worries.
-Now, he realizes the value of his wife and understands that all her activities were only for the good of his family.
+Now, he realises the value of his wife and understands that all her activities were only for the good of his family.
 He decides to call Selvi back, however he faints and gets admitted in hospital where it is diagnosed that high stress has resulted in some serious illness which requires an immediate surgery.
 Selvi comes for rescue and she pays the hospital bill with the help of the dowry which her father received and Thyagu is saved.
 Finally, Thyagu unites with Selvi.